TagSoup/tagsoup.github.com/source/_posts/2012-02-27-day-4-drunk-and-pushing-state.markdown

 Next, we want to to use another method I yanked from Benjamin.
 This is enables us to run the `ajaxify()` function against jQuery objects.
 The only trick here, is the bug I talked about earlier.
 We have to separate the hash from the clicked url and pass it to the pushState event listener through the first parameter, which is a data object that can contain any arbitrary data.

 Another note worth mentioning is the second parameter of the pushState method.
 That accepts a title for the new page, but as far as I know, no browsers support it.
 Also when using the `ajaxify` function in this way, we don't know the full title of the next page at this junction.
-This could be rearranged, but since the browsers don't support it, I don't see much reason for doing so know (especially since we will update the title manually later).
+This could be rearranged, but since the browsers don't support it, I don't see much reason for doing so <del>know</del> <em>now</em> (especially since we will update the title manually later).

 {% codeblock ajaxify.js %}
 $.fn.ajaxify = function() {